legumeinfo/website-ui-specs/gene-symbol/README.md

 The table will have approximately 4,000 rows; so some custom javascript would be best for rendering the table with pagination and allowing for searching.

-The gene model IDs (e.g. Glyma.13g323000) should link to a modal linkout for that identifier.
+The gene model IDs (e.g. Glyma.13g323000) should link to a modal linkout for that identifier, similar to the linkouts from https://www.soybase.org/tools/search/gene.html.